h2oai/wave/website/docs/development.md

 ## Using PyCharm

 1. Launch PyCharm
-2. Click "File" -> "Open...", then choose `$HOME/q-apps`.
+2. Click "File" -> "Open...", then choose `$HOME/wave-apps`.
-3. Right-click on `q-apps` in the "Project" tree, then click "New" -> "Python File".
+3. Right-click on `wave-apps` in the "Project" tree, then click "New" -> "Python File".
 4. Enter a file name, say, `hello_world.py`.
 5. Write some code (see sample below).
 6. Right-click anywhere inside the file and choose "Run hello_world" or "Debug hello_world".